boombox-LMS/b5x/example-topics/boombox-feature-utopia/documents/user-reply.md

 content-mode: tutorial
 </config>

-# User reply
+# Continue button

 _To allow for proper previewing, this document is in tutorial mode, with its inputs blocking the display of any additional content until they are completed.
 Fill in the inputs to fully preview the content._

-The `user-reply` element prompts the user to click a button in order to advance the content forward.
+The `continue-button` element prompts the user to click a button in order to advance the content forward.

 ## Plain text markup